Joshika-K/Reidentification_football_players/README.md

 Path should be like:
 /content/drive/MyDrive/15sec_input_720p.mp4

-Step 4: Copy and paste the track_players.py into the new cell(cloning is not required) Two files will get downloaded, one the final video and the other csv file.
+Step 4: Copy and paste the track_players.py into the new cell(cloning is not required) and run.
+Two files will get downloaded, one the final video and the other csv file.
 Allow the browser to download multiple files.